turtton/kmnlib/kmnlib_back/README.md

 Backend of kmnlib

+This project is a playground to compare with [architectured](https://github.com/HalsekiRaika/architectured).

 # Architecture

 CQRS + Event Sourcing + Partial Clean Architecture + Minimal Cake Pattern + Actor Model